sriramss/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 <a name="change_ntp_config"></a>
 ### Change NTP Config

-There are three different methods for configuring NTP, which are described below.
+There are two different methods for configuring NTP, which are described below.
 The first option is the recommended method.

    * Edit /etc/chrony.d/cray.conf and restart chronyd on each node.